-From the beach to local reefs.
-Tarpon, jack crevale, bonita, spanish mackeral and kingfish have been from the beach, 20 feet to about 40 feet.
+From the beach to reefs, tarpon, jack crevalle, bonita, spanish mackeral and kingfish have been hanging around 20 feet to about 40 feet.
 We have been having a lot of fun on light tackle with all these power hitting fish.
 Use live bunker hooked through the nostrils on 50lb fluorocarbon leader with an 8/0 circle hook.
-If you start getting cut off a lot then time to put the wired stinger rigs on for those toothy kings.
+If you start getting cut off a lot, then time to put the wired stinger rigs on for those toothy kings.
 Keep a jig ready for the cobia for when you see or mark the bait out there, as this is the time of year they start to show up on the bait pods just off the beach.

-The near shore reefs such as Pelican and 8A have been great for the early morning king bite.
+The nearshore reefs, such as Pelican Flats and 8A, have been great for the early morning king bite.
 Use your stinger rigs and live bunker for the best catch.
-In the last few weeks there has been wahoo to 45lbs, chunky black fin tuna, mahi and a handful of cobia all caught on king rigs in the same area.
+In the last few weeks, there has been wahoo, blackfin tuna, mahi mahi and a handful of cobia all caught on king rigs in the same area.

 From the reefs to offshore has been good as well.
-There was a solid few days of great catches of mahi and we should still see a few weeks of it.
-Many fish have been caught from 140-180 feet and some days past 500 feet, It’s just a day to day thing and up to the winds and weather as usual.
+There was a solid few days of great catches of mahi, and we should still see a few weeks of it.
+Many fish have been caught from 140- to 180-feet of water, and some days past 500 feet.
+It’s just a day-to-day thing and up to the winds and weather as usual.
 The basic ballyhoo rigs and skirts have been the key.
-There was a lot of wahoo caught recently and should still see many more to come in this month.
+The smaller skirts the better; pink seems to be the key.

 Capt.
 Chris Cameron

 Your premier fishing guide charter for shark fishing Cocoa Beach, offshore fishing Port Canaveral, and nearshore fishing Cape Canaveral.